top of page

 In the next step, the lawyer applied for a short-term Schengen visa pursuant to Section 6 of the Residence Act for a temporary family visit.
 This application was rejected by the embassy, citing the applicant's alleged lack of desire to return.
 The embassy argued that the application for a D visa would prove that the expectant father intended to stay in Germany permanently.

 The Administrative Court recognized the particular urgency and the importance of the fundamental right to family life.
 This was especially true since VISAGUARD's lawyer had referred to corresponding case law from other German courts.
-The Administrative Court subsequently ordered the German Embassy in Pretoria to immediately grant the applicant an appointment and to promptly issue the requested visa for the spouse's reunification.
+The Administrative Court then ordered the German Embassy in Pretoria to immediately grant the applicant an appointment and to promptly issue the requested visa for the spouse's reunification.
 Within one week of service of the decision, the national visa was issued to the husband, allowing him to enter Germany in time for the birth of his child.

-Contact us
+Contact Us

 Are you looking for a lawyer specializing in German immigration and visa law?
 We are happy to assist you with residence procedures before embassies, immigration authorities, and administrative courts.
-Our specialised attorneys are always by your side.
 Contact us to book an online appointment with a German immigration lawyer!

 C. Conclusion